SEASSI Student Application Form

 Language Interest and Background

-Note: Placement interviews will be given prior to the start of the program for students who indicate prior experience with their target language.
-These students will be contacted by SEASSI admin to set up a placement test once all of your application materials are submitted.
+Note: Placement interviews may be given prior to the start of the program for students who indicate prior experience with their target language.
+These students will be contacted by SEASSI admin to set up a placement assessment once all of your application materials are submitted.

 True beginner students will not need to have a placement interview.
 They will be placed in the first year/elementary level.